 When you’re a DTC or B2B business owner, you need ways to keep your customer payments coming in and on time so that you can pay your staff and other overhead expenses.
-This means you may have to accept various forms of eCommerce payment in order to do so, as it’s best to take payment types that are convenient for your customers.
+This means you may have to accept various forms of eCommerce payment, as it’s best to take payment types that are convenient for your customers.
 This includes being PCI compliant.

 One of these payment methods is an eCheck, or electronic check.
 These are just like a paper check, except they’re submitted electronically and securely.

 Learn more about an eCheck and why you may want to consider using eChecks to accept payments online for your business.

 What’s an eCheck?

 The simple explanation of an eCheck meaning is that it is a digital, electronic version of a paper check.
 It is also referred to as a direct debit, internet check, or online check.
 Like an ACH payment, these checks are run through the Automated Clearing House, where the payment is directly debited from the customer’s account and put into the business’s account using a payment processor.

 While paper checks may still be used by some customers and businesses, the fact is that this form of payment will likely become obsolete some time in the near future.
 Many people already pay all of their bills online, eschewing the old methods of writing a paper check and sending it via snail mail.
 Paper checks also have a longer hold and processing time, creating a hold-up and stopping your money from getting to you sooner.